Who We Are

 With State-of-the-Art Technology.

-AOML’s advanced manufacturing and design lab (AMDL) uses state-of-the-art equipment to create novel scientific tools, controlling the process all the way from idea to prototype to proof of concept.
-Some examples of the technology that the lab has embraced are cloud-based CAD software, fused deposition modeling and stereolithography 3D printers, a 150W automated laser cutter, and an automated PCB milling machine.
+AOML’s advanced manufacturing and design lab (AMDL) uses state-of-the-art equipment to create novel scientific tools, controlling the process from idea to prototype to proof of concept.
+The lab has embraced cloud-based CAD software, fused deposition modeling and stereolithography 3D printers, a 150W automated laser cutter, and an automated PCB milling machine.

-All of these tools are available for home or commercial use, but bringing them together has given researchers at AOML the ability to quickly prototype and test new tools to assist in accomplishing our research goals and shorten the timeline for developing these tools significantly.
-The technology in the lab and the tools created from it have also been used to collaborate with other institutions who are committed to engineering innovation in science and open-source technology.
+These tools are available for home or commercial use, but bringing them together has given researchers at AOML the ability to quickly prototype and test new tools to assist in accomplishing our research goals by significantly reducing development lead time.
+The technology and tools created in the lab it are used to collaborate with other institutions who are committed to engineering innovation in science and open-source technology.

 The Advanced Manufacturing and Design Lab at AOML has created a fluid transfer pump for low gas exchange transfer and filtration of precise and consistent volumes of seawater samples from sampling containers for carbonate chemistry analysis.